benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 layout: default
 title: "Improving and fixing the code for the official Go RESTful API tutorial"
 permalink: /writings/web-service-stdlib/
-description: "Describes my reimplementation of the code for the official Go tutorial 'Developing a RESTful API with Go and Gin', using only the stdlib, adding tests, and fixing issues."
+description: "My re-implementation of the code for the official Go tutorial 'Developing a RESTful API with Go and Gin', using only the standard library, adding tests, and fixing issues."
 ---
 <h1>{{ page.title }}</h1>
 <p class="subtitle">November 2021</p>

-> Summary: This article describes my reimplementation of the code for the official Go tutorial "Developing a RESTful API with Go and Gin", adding a few features, fixing some issues, writing tests, and using only the Go standard library.
+> Summary: This article describes my re-implementation of the code for the official Go tutorial "Developing a RESTful API with Go and Gin", adding a few features, fixing some issues, writing tests, and using only the Go standard library.

 Most of the Go [documentation](https://golang.org/doc/) and [tutorials](https://golang.org/doc/tutorial/) are really good: concise, accurate, and showing how to use Go's high-quality standard library.
 However, I recently read the [Tutorial: Developing a RESTful API with Go and Gin](https://golang.org/doc/tutorial/web-service-gin), and I think it could use improvement.

 It's not terrible code by any means, but there are several things that are non-ideal, and at least one bug (concurrent data races accessing the in-memory "database").
 There are other things that are questionable, such as mixing "database" code into the HTTP handlers, when a simple database `interface` could avoid that.
 I understand that they're trying to keep things simple for the tutorial, but I think we should be setting a better example in such code.

 It also seems an odd choice to showcase a specific third party web library, rather than showing the power and composability of the standard library.
-The justifiction given is that "Gin simplifies many coding tasks associated with building web applications, including web services."
+The justification given is that "Gin simplifies many coding tasks associated with building web applications, including web services."

 Fair enough, and I have nothing against [Gin](https://github.com/gin-gonic/gin) -- it looks like a good library -- but it's one of many Go web frameworks, so why promote a particular one in an official tutorial?